Land of the Lost (film)

 Land of the Lost is a 2009 American science fiction adventure comedy film loosely based on Sid and Marty Krofft's television series of the same name.
 It was directed by Brad Silberling, and written by Chris Henchy and Dennis McNicholas.
 The ensemble cast includes Will Ferrell, Danny McBride, Anna Friel, and Jorma Taccone.
-The film follows a disgraced scientist, his assistant, and a theme park owner who get sucked into a space-time vortex and find themselves surviving in an alternate dimension.
+The film follows a disgraced scientist, his assistant, and a theme park owner who are accidentally sucked into a space-time vortex and find themselves survived in an alternate dimension.

-The film was theatrically released on June 5, 2009, by Universal Pictures.
-It received negative reviews from critics and grossed $68.8 million.
+The film premiered at Grauman's Chinese Theatre on May 30, 2009, and was theatrically released in the United States on June 5, 2009, by Universal Pictures.
+It received negative reviews from critics and was a box-office failure, grossing $69 million worldwide on a $100 million budget.
 The film received seven Golden Raspberry Award nominations, including Worst Picture, winning Worst Prequel, Remake, Rip-off or Sequel.